Corwinpro/async_exchange/README.md

 If the `docker-compose` method from the previous section was used to set up logging, a Grafana service is a suggested way to visualize trading sessions.

 1. Login to Grafana at `http://localhost:3031` using the standard `admin`/`admin` username and password.
-2. A visualization dashboard should already be created.
+2. A visualization dashboard should have already been created.
-   Start the trading session, and the candlestick chart should appear shortly (the dashboard updates every 10 seconds).
+   Start the trading session, and the candlestick chart should appear shortly (the dashboard updates every 5 seconds).

 ![Grafana_screenshot](.github/images/grafana_screenshot.png)